ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-angular/host.md

 At this point, you are ready to build and deploy.

-* `npm run build:web` - if you didn't already do this above
+* `npm run build:prod` - if you didn't already do this above
 * `firebase deploy`

 The deploy process should look something like this: